|Department:||Department of International Business

 Darla Moore School of Business

-John Saleeby is vice president of corporate business development at ABB Inc., a publicly traded global leader in power and automation, where he helps the company grow across all 20 business units operating in the Americas region.
-Saleeby serves as an adjunct faculty member for the Darla Moore School of Business with a focus on Capstone Experience projects, strategy, and mergers and acquisitions.
-His career with ABB spans over 25 years of progressive functional leadership in BU, division and corporate marketing and business development roles with a focus on energy, electric utility and industrial markets.
+John Saleeby recently retired as vice president of corporate business development at ABB Inc., a publicly traded global leader in power and automation, where he helped the company grow across all 20 business units operating in the Americas region.
+He serves as an adjunct faculty member for the Darla Moore School of Business with a focus on Capstone Experience projects, strategy, and mergers and acquisitions.
+His career with ABB spans 30 years of progressive functional leadership in BU, division and corporate marketing and business development roles with a focus on energy, electric utility, industrial and commercial markets.

-Saleeby is recognized as a “go to” resource for strategic growth processes and direction.
-He has served as the project leader for many growth projects, including acquisitions, and as a member of ABB’s technology investment board in the United States and has represented ABB at various trade and government organization activities.
-He has an MBA from the University of South Carolina and a B.S. in Electrical Engineering from Duke University.
+Saleeby served as a “go to” resource for strategic growth processes and direction as well as the project leader for many growth projects, including acquisitions, and as a member of ABB’s technology investment board and business incubator in the United States, and has represented ABB at various trade, government organization and investor relations activities.
+He has a PMBA from the University of South Carolina and a B.S. in Electrical Engineering from Duke University.
 He completed the merger and acquisition advisory program at Loyola University, Chicago, and is a member of the Alliance of Merger & Acquisition Advisors and a certified M&A adviser.
 John retired from the U.S. Air Force as a Lt.
 Colonel.

 What courses do you teach?